1971 Gibson Flying V Medallion Website This website is current and up-to-date as of April, 2020

 Most of the Flying V Medallion guitars have been significantly modified, refinished, broken or repaired.
 Some have been trashed and thrown away over the years and are now lost forever.
 The most common mod was to swap out the tuners with Grover or Schaller tuners.
 By doing so, the tuner holes had to be bored-out or additional screw holes had to be drilled into the back of the headstock.
 The other common mod was to remove the pickup covers and add pickup mounting rings.

 Flying V Medallion #267 (All original and unmolested, very clean.
-Surfaced in Switzerland in 2014 and was purchased by your web host from the daughter of the original owner)
+Surfaced in Switzerland in 2013 and was purchased by your web host from the daughter of the original owner).
+I sold it in 2015.
+It came up for sale again at Hyper Guitars in Tokyo in March 2020.

 Flying V Medallion #151 (All original and unmolested, very clean.
 Sold by the original owner to your web host in 2001)